Fragtality/PilotsDeck/Integrations/FlyByWire A32NX/Readme.md

 ## FBW320_AUTO
 This Script contains the Functions addressed by some Actions in the Profiles.
-They are addressed via "LuaToggle:FBW320_AUTO:*NUM*" in PilotsDeck.
+They are addressed via "LuaToggle:FBW320_AUTO:*NUM*" in PilotsDeck.<br/>
 Which *NUM*ber maps to which Function can be found at the End of the File!
 This Script is essential for these Buttons to work.
+These Functions also be mapped in the FSUIPC GUI to Joystick Buttons with "LuaToggle FBW320_AUTO" and as Parameter the *NUM*ber.

 ## FBW320_SYNC
-This Script is essential for some Buttons / Displays from the Profiles to show their State / Value (Gear Indication, Baro, Landing Light).
+This Script is essential for some Buttons / Displays from the Profiles to show their State / Value (Ext Power, FCU, Baro, Gear, Clock).<br/>
-It uses Offsets at 0x5800 and above to generate Informations for some Buttons (Ext Power, FCU, Baro, Gear, Clock) - if these are used by some other Addon you have to change them in the Lua and the Profile.
+It uses Offsets at 0x5800 and above to generate Informations for some Buttons - if these are used by some other Addon you have to change them in the Lua and the Profile.<br/>
+It also reloads the WASM Module (once) as soon as both Batteries and External Power is on.

 # Usage
 I hope/think most Buttons should be self-explanatory.
 Some Buttons use a Long-Press Actions, for Example:<br/>